rizwan3d/ngx-custom-validators-16/README.md

 ```

 # For developpers
-To run the projet : `npm start`
+To compile the projet : `npx ng-packagr`
-Don't forget to run `npm test` and `npm lint` before each pull request.
-Thanks !
+Don't forget to run `npm test` before each pull request.
+Thanks!